Arshad221b/YOLO-NAS-for-custom-data/README.md

 ## Training and Validation
 Use traffic.ipynb to train and and validate custom model.

-This notebook was originally built by https://github.com/AarohiSingla for fall detection
+This notebook was originally built by https://github.com/AarohiSingla for fall detection.
+Currently the super_gradients library only supports python 3.9>=.

 ## Inference